-"Closing all schools and childcares, but allowing for the youth to congregate in other capacities or in other venues, defeats the purpose of the closures all together" said Colby.
+"Closing all schools and childcare, but allowing for the youth to congregate in other capacities or in other venues, defeats the purpose of the closures altogether," said Colby.

 "The science, says Colby, shows that social distancing is the most powerful intervention in slowing the spread of disease."

 Below is a list of Municipal facilities, events and programs that are cancelled.

 Ticketholders to events at the Capitol and Kiwanis Theatres will be updated on an ongoing basis.
 Should a theatre event be cancelled or postponed, ticketholders will be contacted regarding refunds, rescheduled dates, etc. Events by external renters may not necessarily be cancelled; renters will be contacted individually.

 Due to the current restrictions relating to COVID-19, the Chatham-Kent Accessibility Advisory Committee awards presentation that was scheduled to take place on Tuesday, March 17th at Eden Villa Retirement Assistant Living in Chatham is cancelled.

 While we work to minimize the spread of the coronavirus (COVID-19) by closing all eleven locations of Chatham-Kent Public Library, we encourage you to take advantage of our digital content at

 - Download digital copies of your favourite magazines on Flipster and RB Digital!

 - Watch movies and TV shows on Hoopla and Kanopy.
 Kanopy has provided unlimited viewing of content from Collective Eye Films, FilmRise, Samual Goldwyn, Films We Like, Media Education Foundation and NYX for the next 30 days.
 Enjoy unlimited access to Kanopy Kids for the next month too, with quality educational content like Sesame Street, Arthur and a language learning series.